Hofls/java-dependencies/actuator/README.md

+Info:
-Easy application monitoring (with special prometheus endpoints!)
+* Easy application monitoring (with special prometheus endpoints!)
+* Bunch of scripts that use actuator are in `useful-info` repository
+* More info at `spring-boot-admin`

 To run:
 * Execute `bootRun`